velvetSymphony/Portfoliomain/portfolio/content/blog.md

 author = "Abhishek Chandrasekar"
 +++

-I used to have my own github page, which documented my preparation journey for treks and stuff, but I'll need to revamp the whole thing now so this space basically acts as a placeholder.
+I've considered the idea of having a blog page in the past.
+It's mostly going to be non-technical, catering to my other interests.
+And therefore what I may do is just link my blog page to here.
+This space basically acts as a placeholder for now.